 Welcome Offer Bonus

-When you hold the Delta SkyMiles Gold card, you’ll get a free checked bag on every Delta flight for you and up to eight other passengers, so long as they’re booked on your reservation.
+When you hold the Delta SkyMiles Gold card, you'll get your first checked bag for free on every Delta flight for you and up to eight other passengers, so long as they're booked on your reservation.

-Best of all, you don’t even need to pay with your Delta SkyMiles Gold American Express Card to get the free luggage benefit.
-You’ll get a free bag just for holding the card and having it attached to your SkyMiles account when you book.
-That’s great, as it means you can pay for your airfare with another top travel rewards credit card that will earn you more points or get you travel insurance.
+Best of all, you don't even need to pay with your Delta SkyMiles Gold American Express Card to get the free luggage benefit.
+You'll get a free bag just for holding the card and having it attached to your SkyMiles account when you book.
+That's great, as it means you can pay for your airfare with another top travel rewards credit card that will earn you more points or get you some level of travel insurance protection.

 When you hold the Delta Gold Card, you get early boarding in the Main Cabin 1 priority boarding zone.
 So do up to eight other passengers booked on the same reservation.

 This is the boarding zone that boards immediately after Delta Comfort+ and Sky Priority passengers.